Bedale: Economy and attractions

 Historic buildings include a unique 18th-century Leech House formerly used as an apothecary's store for leeches, an underground ice house in the grounds of the Hall used for preserving food and the 14th-century Grade I listed Bedale Market Cross.
 Bedale has a small museum, numerous Georgian buildings (though many of them are much older and only look Georgian) and a railway station on the Wensleydale Railway, which runs to Redmire via Leyburn.
 The Thorp Perrow Arboretum lies nearby, as do the villages of Burneston, Burrill, Cowling, Exelby and Firby.

-The town has many local shops, a Co-op Food supermarket, pubs and eating places along its market place.
+The town has many independent shops, a Co-op Food supermarket, pubs and eating places along its market place.
 It holds a market every Tuesday on the cobbles that line the market place, and there is a car-boot sale in the park every Saturday morning from April to October approximately.
 It also has a leisure centre with full gym, 25-metre swimming pool and astroturf sports pitches.
 Bedale Athletic Sports Association provides football, cricket, hockey, squash and tennis.
 Big Sheep Little Cow Farm is a petting zoo next to the railway line and Bedale Beck.

 Bedale Golf Club is on the northern edge of the town where the B6285 meets the A684 to Leyburn.
 The golf club was founded in 1894.
 The course is 18 holes in wooded parkland.

 Bedale also has a brass band with a 25-year history of providing musical education and entertainment for the local community.